Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 `check-fixed-library-versions`

-What: checks if there are twincat libraries whose versions are not fixed or explicitly set to the latest version.
+What: checks if there are TwinCAT libraries whose versions are not fixed or explicitly set to the latest version.

-Why: ensures that your software behaves the same, even if newer libraries are installed on your system.
+Why: ensures that your software behaves the same, even if you install newer library version on your system.

 `trailing-whitespace`